kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 After the build a debug apk is generated which you can find it in the ```/VoiceConf/app/build/outputs/apk/app-debug.apk```.

 This apk can be installed on any android device by opening it.

+### Setup

+After the user is loggedin, the servers ip adress must be updated in the settings section.